 Because of Lemma~\ref{lem:apex}, each segment $s$ of $L\cup R$ can be prolonged inside the terrain until it hits the base of the terrain.
 Indeed, such a prolongation contains an edge of $E(T_\ell)\cup E(T_r)$ by definition.
 Let $b(s)$ be the point where the prolongation of $s$ intersects the base of the terrain.

 \begin{lemma} If $1\le i<j\le |L_v|$, then $b(\ell_i)$ lies to the right of $b(\ell_j)$.
-If $1\le i<j\le |R_v|$, then $b(r_i)$ lies to the left of $b(r_j)$. \end{lemma} \begin{proof} Let $s_i$ be the longest segment that contains $\ell_i$ and is contained in the terrain; let $s_j$ be the longest segment that contains $\ell_j$ that is contained in the terrain.
+If $1\le i<j\le |R_v|$, then $b(r_i)$ lies to the left of $b(r_j)$. \end{lemma} \begin{proof} Let $s_i$ be the longest segment that contains $\ell_i$ and is contained in the terrain; let $s_j$ be the longest segment that contains $\ell_j$ and is contained in the terrain.
 Thus $b(\ell_i)$ is an endpoint of $s_i$ and $b(\ell_j)$ is an endpoint of $s_j$.
 Assume, for the sake of reaching a contradiction, that $b(\ell_i)$ lies to the left of $b(\ell_j)$.
-This means $s_i$ and $s_j$ are disjoint, and thus $s_i$ is completely above $s_j$ for any $x$-coordinate that they share.
+This means $s_i$ and $s_j$ do not intersect to the the left of $J_v$, and thus $s_i$ is completely above $s_j$ for any $x$-coordinate to the left of $I_v$.
 Then $s_j$ cannot go through any vertex of the terrain to the left of $J_v$, as such a vertex would be below $s_i$, which is contained in the terrain.
-By construction of the hereditary segment tree $I_v$ is a proper subset of the $x$-projections of $\ell_j$ and none of the end points of $\ell_j$ belongs to interior of $J_v$.
-This means the left end point of the $\ell_j$ should be to the left of $J_v$.
-Hence we arrive at the contradiction.
+By construction of the hereditary segment tree, $I_v$ is a proper subset of the $x$-projections of $\ell_j$ and none of the endpoints of $\ell_j$ belongs to the interior of $J_v$.
+This means that the left endpoint of the segment $\ell_j$ should be to the left of $J_v$.
+Since the left endpoint of $\ell_j$ has to be a vertex of the terrain, we arrive at the contradiction.

 The argument for segments of $R$ is similar. \end{proof}